ajahne/blog/_posts/2019-7-17-essential-meetings-to-have-with-your-team-as-a-manager.md

 **Purpose:** To review your direct report's current goals and ensure they are accurately tracking towards them.

 **Overview:**
 Have you ever had a performance review where you set up shiny new goals for the upcoming year only to never review them again until the _next_ performance review?
-What about the career conversions where you outlined that amazing 18 month plan, but haven't discussed it since?
+What about the career conversations where you outlined that amazing 18 month plan, but haven't discussed it since?

 Maybe priorities changed throughout the year (they will) or maybe now a new strategic initiative needs to be added to the roadmap (it will).
 Things that seemed so important in January may have turned irrelevant in June.
 How do you ensure alignment between the company vision and team goals with your direct report's personal aspirations and motivations?